ziadoz/awesome-php/README.md

 ### PHP Podcasts
 *Podcasts with a focus on PHP topics.*

+* [PHP Roundtable](https://www.phproundtable.com/) - The PHP Roundtable is a casual gathering of developers discussing topics that PHP nerds care about.
 * [PHP Town Hall](https://phptownhall.com/) - A casual PHP podcast by Ben Edmunds and Phil Sturgeon.
+* [RunGeekRadio](https://rungeekradio.com/) - Podcast where the host, Adam Culp, talks a little about running and a lot about PHP related topics.
 * [Voices of the ElePHPant](https://voicesoftheelephpant.com/) Interviews with the people that make the PHP community special.
-* [PHP Roundtable](https://www.phproundtable.com/) - The PHP Roundtable is a casual gathering of developers discussing topics that PHP nerds care about.

 ### PHP Reading
 *PHP-releated reading materials.*